 11:30 am - 1:15 pm (Eastern) - Wage and Hour & Misclassification Issues -

 Recent DOL initiatives and regulations, new developments involving contingent workers and other non-covered workers, exemption and misclassification decisions, calculation issues, rounding and auto-deductions, remote working, and compensable time in our increasingly technology-centered workplace, especially in the COVID-19 era.
-Joint employer theories and cases and actual or constructive knowledge of time worked required to prove a claim will also be covered.Speaker: Shannon Farmer with Ballard Spahr
+Joint employer theories and cases and actual or constructive knowledge of time worked required to prove a claim will also be covered.Speakers: Shannon Farmer and Meredith Dante both with Ballard Spahr

 1:15 - 1:30 pm (Eastern) - Break